 Let’s examine the values of the first two principal components.

-The two time series exhibit some seasonality, although it is more apparent in the second factor.
+The two-time series exhibit some seasonality, although it is more apparent in the second factor.
 Furthermore, the first principal component exhibits a pattern close to crude oil prices.

-NOTE: The lack of an exact match may be attributed to other costs incurred in the making of No. 2 Ultra Low Sulfur Diesel: labor, energy prices, raw material, etc. Furthermore, refineries build up inventory of products (e.g. diesel) in anticipation of the seasonal demand peaks, so there may be a lag.
+The lack of an exact match may be attributed to other costs incurred in the making of No. 2 Ultra Low Sulfur Diesel: labor, energy prices, raw material, etc. Furthermore, refineries build up an inventory of products (e.g. diesel) in anticipation of the seasonal demand peaks, so there may be a lag.

 4. Adding WTI spot prices

 As a last thought on the WTI spot price, we will include the WTI spot price in our input data set and re-examine the input loadings.
-Intuitively, adding an input variable for raw material price (i.e. crude oil) with the finished products prices in the same data set will likely reveal another driver: cost of production.
+Intuitively, adding an input variable for the raw material price (i.e. crude oil) with the finished product prices in the same data set will likely reveal another driver: cost of production.

 Now, we’d need three drivers to account for 99.8% of the price variation.

-IMPORTANT: The principal components of the new data set are not necessarily the same as the ones we computed earlier with only the diesel prices.
+The principal components of the new data set are not necessarily the same as the ones we computed earlier with only the diesel prices.

 Let’s look at the input variable’s loadings in each principal component (i.e. driver):

-- The loadings for the first component are similar to ones we calculated earlier with only the diesel prices.
+- The loadings for the first component are similar to the ones we calculated earlier with only the diesel prices.
 Note that the WTI loadings are slightly lower than their diesel counterparts.
 Again, we’ll designate this factor as the general price level (region neutral).

 - The loadings for the second factor are very different now, and the loading for WTI is negative (-%94.5) while all the rest are positive.
 We can designate this factor as the cost of cracking diesel of crude.